MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/calloc.md

 ## Return Value

 **`calloc`** returns a pointer to the allocated space.
-The storage space pointed to by the return value is guaranteed to be suitably aligned for storage of any type of object.
+The storage space pointed to by the return value is suitably aligned for storage of any type of object.
 To get a pointer to a type other than **`void`**, use a type cast on the return value.

 ## Remarks